sscheib/sscheib.github.io/_posts/2023-07-01-highly-customized-kickstart.md

 It also has (as with everything) a downside: You need to ensure that every command you invoke, every sub-shell you spawn and every process you invoke needs to **succeed**.
 Otherwise the installation **will** terminate.

 A good example of *bad behavior* is for instance `subscription-manager`.
-When you enable [Simple Content Access (SCA)](https://access.redhat.com/articles/simple-content-access) for your Satellite, you don't need a subscription and thus have none assigned. `subscription-manager` considers this to be an error and when it exits, it exits with an exit code that indicates an error.
+When you enable [Simple Content Access (SCA)](https://access.redhat.com/articles/simple-content-access) for your Satellite, you don't need a subscription and thus Satellite clients have no subscription assigned. `subscription-manager` considers this to be an error and when it exits, it exits with an exit code that indicates an error.

 So, how do you deal with a situation like this?
 Just let BASH know it's okay if the process fails.
 See the following example: